nplawton/FEC-Capstone-Bullseye/README.md

 ## Usage
 ---
 > This project is designed for educational purposes to teach the optimazation of one of the three components of full-stack project.
-Working to optimize the server side application ran the project through a Redis Docker container and validated the results using K6.
+Working to optimize the server side of the application ran the project through a Redis Docker container and validated the results using K6.

 ## Screenshot
 ---